Azure/azure-mysql/Magento/magento_readme.md

 ## Next steps

+Once all Azure resources are deployed successfuly, now you can start deploying Magento application, Varnish, Elasticsearch and Redis into the AKS cluster but it's out of scope for this guide.
 For more details about the architecture, see the [Magento e-commerce in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/architecture/example-scenario/magento/magento-azure) guidance on the Azure Architecture Center.

 ## Cleanup resources